tjensen8/tjensen8.github.io/about.md

 Taylor Jensen currently works in the dynamic role of Analytics Transformation Leader at INVISTA.
 He is currently enrolled at Northwestern University and will obtain a Master of Science in Data Science with a focus in Artificial Intelligence in July 2021.

-He is experienced in finding business opportunities for machine learning to make significant impact.
-Once an opportunity is identified, he designs, builds, and implements solutions that create discrete business value.
+He is experienced in finding opportunities for machine learning to make significant impact.
+Once an opportunity is identified, he designs, builds, and implements solutions that create discrete value.

 ---